Ben Folds: Majosha and early career

 In the late 1980s, Folds (as a bassist) formed the band Majosha with longtime friends Evan Olson, Millard Powers, and Eddie Walker.
 The group released several locally produced records.
 They played their first gig at Duke University's Battle of the Bands in 1988, and won.
 They played at bars and fraternity parties, and self-produced an EP called Party Night: Five Songs About Jesus (1988), which they sold locally.
 The EP has four songs, none of which are about Jesus.
 They recorded Shut Up and Listen to Majosha in 1989.
 It contains, among other tracks, the four songs from Party Night (remixed and/or re-recorded) and "Emaline" and "Video", which Folds would later record with Ben Folds Five.
 The song "Get That Bug" from Party Night was released as a dance mix in Japan.

 After Majosha broke up, Folds played drums in a band called Pots and Pans with Evan Olson on bass and Britt "Snüzz" Uzzell on guitar and vocals, but the newly formed band lasted only about a month.
 Olson and Uzzell formed Bus Stop with Folds's younger brother, Chuck Folds, on bass, and Eddie Walker on drums.

 Folds eventually got a music publishing deal with Nashville music executive Scott Siman who saw Folds open for musician Marc Silvey, as well as playing bass for Silvey's band Mass Confusion, and moved to Nashville, Tennessee, to pursue it in 1990.
 He played drums for a short stint in Power Bill, headed by Jody Spence, Millard Powers, and Will Owsley.
-Power Bill was later renamed The Semantics.
+Power Bill were later renamed the Semantics.
 Folds did not take a creative role in the band.
 He attracted interest from major labels.
 He ended up playing drums in Nashville as a session musician:

 In Nashville, I was running eight miles a day, hanging out with my friends, walking around eating chocolate-chip cookies and playing a lot of drums, which I enjoyed.
 Life was easy.
 I was never frustrated—even though I wasn't fulfilling my contract obligations.
 If you are failing in Nashville, at least your standard of living is nice.
 Nashville is a nice way to fail.

 Folds moved to Montclair, New Jersey, and began to act in theater troupes in New York City.
 Around 1993, he was enjoying this to the point where he did not want to keep pursuing a musical career.
 He also played weekly gigs at Sin-é, famous for being the café which had helped start Jeff Buckley's career.